Support Recovery in One-bit Compressed Sensing with Near-Optimal Measurements and Sublinear Time: EDOCS: Universal support recovery

 In the case of universal $\epsilon$-approximate recovery, we rely on the $(k,\epsilon)$-strongly-distinguishable matrix, while in the case of exact recovery, we rely on a matrix that is $(k',1)$-distinguishable for all $k'\leq k$.
-Fortunately, a $(k,1)$-distinguishable matrix satisfies this property, which follows directly from the definition.
-We summarize this observation as the following proposition, which will be used in the proof of our main theorem of the universal exact recovery case: \begin{proposition} A $(k,1)$-distinguishable matrix is also $(k',1)$-distinguishable for all $k'\leq k$. \end{proposition}
+Fortunately, a $(k,1)$-distinguishable matrix satisfies this property, which follows directly from Definition~\ref{def:basic} by letting $l=1$.
+We state this observation as the following proposition, which will be used in the proof of our main theorem of the universal exact recovery case: \begin{proposition} A $(k,1)$-distinguishable matrix is also $(k',1)$-distinguishable for all $k'\leq k$. \end{proposition}